The knowledge and working methods offered in this element can be used by researchers as they see fit for the objectives below:

 Re.
 2. This question is about preconditions and the extent to which there is room in the research project to produce things, have people learn something and make change interventions.

 Re.
-3. This question is about where research ends and implementation begins.
+3. This question is about where research ends.
 The four objectives of practice-based research are, of course, not separate.
 The application of knowledge can lead to learning and change.
 The same goes for implementing products.
 Learning is necessary for systemic changes, and systemic changes can give rise to learning, and so on.

 Objectives circumplex